Medicaid/care Fraud: You Are Guilty Until Proven Innocent!

 - File an injunction.
 Suspension of your reimbursements is a death sentence.
 The two prongs for an injunction are (a) likelihood of success on the merits; and (b) irreparable harm.
 Losing your company is irreparable harm.
 Likelihood of success on the merits is on you.
 If your documents are good – you are good.

-Posted on August 24, 2016, in "Single State Agency", Access to Care, Administrative Law Judge, Administrative Remedies, Behavioral health, Credible Allegations of Fraud, DHHS, Doctors, Due process, Fraud, Gordon & Rees, Health Care Providers and Services, Knicole Emanuel, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Fraud, Medicaid Providers, Medicaid Reimbursements, Medicaid Services, NC, New Jersey Medicaid, North Carolina, OAH, Office of Administrative Hearings, Petitions for Contested Cases and tagged Audit, Behavioral health, Behavioral health Providers, Centers for Medicare and Medicaid Services, DHHS, Division of Medical Assistance, DMA, Due process, Gordon & Rees, GORDON & REES LLP, Health care, Health care provider, Injunctions, Injunctive Relief, Knicole Emanuel, Managed care, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Audits, Medicaid Fraud, Medicaid Fraud Division, Medicaid recipients, Medicare, Medicare Attorney, Medicare Fraud, Medicare Reimbursements, Mental health, NC Medicaid, New Jersey Medicaid, New Mexico, New Mexico Behavioral Health Providers, Non-emergency medical transportation, North Carolina, North Carolina Department of Health and Human Services, Pediatric medical daycare, postpayment review; Suspension of Medicaid reimbursements, Preliminary Injunction, Preliminary Injunctions, Preventive Injunction, Suspension of Medicaid Payments, Suspension of Medicare Payments, Suspension of Reimbursements.
+Posted on August 24, 2016, in "Single State Agency", Access to Care, Administrative Law Judge, Administrative Remedies, Behavioral health, Credible Allegations of Fraud, Doctors, Due process, Fraud, Health Care Providers and Services, Knicole Emanuel, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Fraud, Medicaid Providers, Medicaid Reimbursements, Medicaid Services, NC, NC DHHS, New Jersey Medicaid, North Carolina, OAH, Office of Administrative Hearings, Petitions for Contested Cases and tagged Audit, Behavioral health, Behavioral health Providers, Centers for Medicare and Medicaid Services, Division of Medical Assistance, DMA, Due process, Gordon & Rees, GORDON & REES LLP, Health care, Health care provider, Injunctions, Injunctive Relief, Knicole Emanuel, Managed care, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Audits, Medicaid Fraud, Medicaid Fraud Division, Medicaid recipients, Medicare, Medicare Attorney, Medicare Fraud, Medicare Reimbursements, Mental health, NC DHHS, NC Medicaid, New Jersey Medicaid, New Mexico, New Mexico Behavioral Health Providers, Non-emergency medical transportation, North Carolina, North Carolina Department of Health and Human Services, Pediatric medical daycare, postpayment review; Suspension of Medicaid reimbursements, Preliminary Injunction, Preliminary Injunctions, Preventive Injunction, Suspension of Medicaid Payments, Suspension of Medicare Payments, Suspension of Reimbursements.
 Bookmark the permalink.
 2 Comments.